 Is Channel Sounding more accurate than UWB?

 On the spec sheet Channel Sounding promises sub-meter accuracy, which is tighter than first-generation UWB’s typical 1 to 3 meter resolution.
 AirTag 2’s second-generation U2 chip improves range and signal handling but stays inside the UWB ranging model.
-In practice the Moto Tag 2 advantage shows up most in dense indoor environments with multiple Bluetooth devices, where Channel Sounding’s phase-based ranging shrugs off interference better than time-of-flight UWB.
+The Moto Tag 2 advantage is theoretical until supported Android 16 phones are common, but the mechanism is clear: Channel Sounding uses phase-based ranging across Bluetooth channels rather than UWB time-of-flight alone.